 A WRITE operation is a one way message, acknowledged only via the MR bit.
 However, every register can be read.
 A READ operation results in an answer, delivering the CONTENT.
 The READ operation causes the two directions of the M-channel to be logically dependent!
 After the READ message to the S-interface block the incoming M-channel must return to IDLE.
-The M-transceiver in the Sinterface block gives priority to the delivery of the CONTENT and/or S/Q messages, before it can handle the next incoming READ/WRITE or S/Q message.
+The M-transceiver in the S-interface block gives priority to the delivery of the CONTENT before it can handle the next incoming READ/WRITE.